 Abstract

 Tripartite multidrug efflux pumps that span the cell envelope are essential for antibiotic resistance in Gram-negative bacteria.
-Here, we report cryo-EM structures of two native efflux complexes from Escherichia coli: a TolC–YbjP subcomplex at 3.56 Å resolution and the complete TolC–YbjP–AcrABZ pump at 3.39 Å. Structural analysis reveals that YbjP, a previously uncharacterized lipoprotein, binds TolC in a 3:3 stoichiometry, bridging its protomers at the equatorial domain.
+Here, we report cryo-EM structures of two endogenous efflux complexes from Escherichia coli: a TolC–YbjP subcomplex at 3.56 Å resolution and the complete TolC–YbjP–AcrABZ pump at 3.39 Å. Structural analysis reveals that YbjP, a previously uncharacterized lipoprotein, binds TolC in a 3:3 stoichiometry, bridging the TolC protomers at their equatorial domain.
 Clear density of the mature YbjP’s N-terminal Cys19 indicates that YbjP is anchored to the outer membrane by an N-terminal lipid moiety.
 Notably, YbjP remains bound as TolC undergoes AcrA-induced opening, suggesting that this accessory protein accommodates the conformational change.
 The AcrB trimer simultaneously presents three distinct conformational states (L, T, O), capturing a complete transport cycle.
-These high-resolution structures provide insights into the architecture and mechanism of clinically relevant efflux machinery, identifying YbjP as a previously unrecognized structural component that contributes to TolC positioning and may assist in its membrane localization—offering potential new targets for therapeutic intervention.
+These high-resolution structures provide insights into the architecture and mechanism of clinically relevant efflux machinery, identifying YbjP as a previously unrecognized structural component that contributes to TolC positioning and may assist in its membrane localization.

 Introduction

 Tripartite efflux pumps are essential for Gram-negative bacteria to expel a wide range of toxic compounds, including antibiotics, across their dual-membrane cell envelope1–5.
 Among these systems, the AcrAB–TolC complex of Escherichia coli is one of the most thoroughly studied2,6.
-It comprises the inner membrane RND (Resistance–Nodulation– Division) transporter AcrB, the periplasmic membrane fusion protein AcrA, and the outer membrane channel TolC4,6–9.
+It comprises the inner membrane RND (Resistance–Nodulation–Division) transporter AcrB, the periplasmic membrane fusion protein AcrA, and the outer membrane channel TolC4,6–9.
 AcrA, anchored to the inner membrane via N-terminal lipidation, bridges AcrB and TolC, mediating conformational signaling essential for TolC gating10–12.
-Structural studies have shown that TolC transitions from a closed to an open state in response to AcrAB assembly, a process crucial for efflux activation13,14.
+The assembling pathway of the tripartite pump involves the formation of an AcrA–AcrB subcomplex, followed by the recruitment of TolC to form the complete efflux apparatus13.
+In its isolated form, the periplasmic tip of TolC adopts a closed conformation, stabilized by interactions between the α-helices14–16.
+Structural studies have shown that TolC transitions from a closed to an open state in response to AcrAB assembly, a process crucial for efflux activation13,17.

 Despite significant progress in structurally characterizing the AcrAB–TolC system, fundamental questions remain regarding how TolC is positioned and retained in the outer membrane.
-Unlike homologous channels such as Pseudomonas aeruginosa OprM15 and E. coli CusC16, which possess covalently attached N-terminal lipids, TolC lacks a lipid anchor.
+Unlike homologous channels such as Pseudomonas aeruginosa OprM18 and E. coli CusC19, which possess covalently attached N-terminal lipids, TolC lacks a lipid anchor.
 This raises the possibility that E. coli may utilize accessory factors to localize and stabilize TolC during pump assembly.
-Furthermore, while prior studies using crystallography and low-to-medium resolution cryo-EM have revealed snapshots of the assembled pump10–14,17, the limited resolution and conformational heterogeneity in those structures impeded accurate modeling of flexible regions and may have masked the presence of additional subunits.
+Furthermore, while prior studies using crystallography and cryo-EM have revealed low-to-medium resolution snapshots of the assembled pump10–13,17,20, the limited resolution and conformational heterogeneity in those structures impeded accurate modeling of flexible regions and may have masked the presence of additional subunits.

 Here, we address these knowledge gaps by determining two high-resolution cryo-EM structures of the TolC-based efflux machinery in E. coli.
 The first is a 3.56 Å structure of a TolC–YbjP subcomplex, and the second is a 3.39 Å structure of the fully assembled TolC–YbjP–AcrABZ pump.
 These structures reveal a previously uncharacterized outer membrane lipoprotein, YbjP, bound to TolC, and shed light on how TolC is secured and transitions to the open state.
 Together, these findings enhance our understanding of the architecture, assembly, and regulation of this clinically important efflux pump.